Friday, June 13, 2025

 Short-Term vs. Long-Term Goals

 Begin with small wins.
-Short-term goals like running 10 minutes straight build confidence.
-Long-term goals, such as finishing a 5K, need patience.
+Short-term goals, like running 10 minutes straight, build confidence.
+Long-term goals, such as finishing a 5K, require patience.
 Track weekly progress to see growth.

 Creating a Personalized Plan